UMCUGenetics/RNASeq/README.md

 ## Usage
 #### Installation
 [Download](#download) the RNAseq pipeline.
-Make sure all dependencies (listed below) are installed and the right paths are used in the pipeline (RNAseqAnalyse.pl).
+Make sure all [dependencies](#dependencies) are installed and the right paths are set in the pipeline (RNAseqAnalyse.pl).

-#### Build genomes
+#### Genome files
 Generate genome indexes files using the instructions in section [Generate genome indexes](#generate-genome-indexes).
 The genome indexes are saved to disk and need only be generated once for each genome/annotation combination.
+Next to the files you had to collect to generate the genome indexes, you need:
+- refFlat file (for using bamMetrics)
+- Interval list (for using bamMetrics)
+- Genesizes file (for calculating RPKMs)

 #### Run pipeline
 ```bash